sindresorhus/Gifski/gifski-api/README.md

 You can also resize frames (with `-W <width in pixels>` option).
 If the input was ever encoded using a lossy video codec it's recommended to at least halve size of the frames to hide compression artefacts and counter chroma subsampling that was done by the video codec.

+Adding `--quality=90` may reduce file sizes a bit, but expect to lose a lot of quality for little gain.
+GIF just isn't that good at compressing, no matter how much you compromise.

 See `gifski -h` for more options.

 ## Building